ryosuke0920/Haidoku/README.md

 # Search Dictionary Faster
 ## summary
-Every times it's is boring to input text for search.
-Especially it's time reading a foreign language site.
-I made a tool allows us to search by selecting only text.
-And it saves history data to study later.
+When I read a foreign language web site, it's boring to search  word I don't know.
+I made this tool to search smoothly.
+Select text, it's displayed that the meaning and some links to search the text.
+There is also a function to support word review.

 ## Description
 ### Link list